Home Donate Search Gallery How-To Books Links Workshops About Contact

 What are those crosses all over the Moon photos?
 As I knew since I was a kid (my dad was an engineer), those are marks from the Reseau plate.

-The purpose of the Reseau plate is that it forever marks the images with exact distances so that measurements can be made from them later, regardless of localizes or general film shrinkage or expansion, and today, regardless of how I fold, spindle or mutilate the sizes for Internet display.
+The purpose of the Reseau plate is that it forever marks the images with exact distances so that measurements can be made from them later, regardless of localized or general film shrinkage or expansion, and today, regardless of how I fold, spindle or mutilate the sizes for Internet display.

 Since most of the shots were made with Zeiss' special no-distortion 60mm f/5.6 Biogon lens, one can calculate exactly the angles between points on the image.